kadykov/avif-filesize/REPORT.md

 - V Variance: Variance of the V (chrominance) channel.
 - Y Edge Density: Fraction of pixels identified as edges in the Y channel using Canny.
 - Y Mean: Mean value of the Y channel.
+- Laplacian Variance: Variance of the Laplacian filter applied to the Y channel.
+- Gradient Magnitude: Mean of the Sobel gradient magnitude on the Y channel.
+- RMS Contrast: Standard deviation of the Y channel (root mean square contrast).

 ### Analysis